 Working with internal and external recruiters are different processes.
 Internal recruiters are not on your side, no matter how friendly they seem.
 Always present your best self and do not confide in or ask them for any favours.
 Be professional in your communication and presentation of yourself to them.
-If you do have a query or concern you are usually advised to contact the recruiter, but be careful not to abuse this function because it can have a negative impact on your opportunity with that employer.
+If you do have a query or concern you are usually advised to contact the recruiter.
+Be careful not to abuse this function because it can have a negative impact on your opportunity with that employer.

-Don’t except them to help you figure out what you want to do.
-However, they can provide you with some insight into what is happening in the organisation, who will be your allies in the hiring process and who the real decision makers are.
+They can provide you with some insight into what is happening in the organisation, who will be your allies in the hiring process and who the real decision makers are.

 Why you need to speak to a career advisor first

-- They are constantly up-to-date with the labour market, economy and employment opportunities unlike recruiters who are simply there to employ people no matter the position.
+- They are constantly up-to-date with the labour market, economy and employment opportunities, unlike recruiters who are simply there to employ people no matter the position.

 - Your career advisor can suggest the best people to contact and provide access to networking that recruiters cannot.

 - They assist you with the application process, help you locate relevant training courses and prepare you for your next position.